 Of course, all foods last for a shorter period of time if they are not stored properly.
 But remember that most proteins, usually have a sell by date and not a use by date or expiration date.
 Because of this distinction, you may safely use it for a short period after the sell by date has lapsed.

-How to tell if chicken is bad, rotten or spoiled – Determine how long chicken lasts
+How to tell if Chicken is bad, rotten or spoiled?

-Practicing proper hygiene and food safety discipline will help prevent food borne illness.
+Practicing proper hygiene and food safety techniques will help prevent food born illness.
 Although not a perfect test, your senses are usually the most reliable instruments to tell if your chicken has gone bad.
 Some common traits of bad chicken are a dull, slimy flesh and sour smell.

 How long does chicken last?
 That depends.
 How long does pasta last?
-How long does pasta last?
 In general, foods last only as long as the quickest expiring ingredient in the dish.
-To find out how long those other ingredients are good for, please visit the Dairy, Drinks, Fruits, Grains, Proteins, Vegetables and Other sections of Eat By Date

 What are our shelf life resources?

-Our data incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
-In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of chicken.
+In determining how long Chicken lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Chicken.

-Although the chicken shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion.
-So, how long will food last?
-Let’s find out!
+Although the Chicken shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care prefessional.
+Please eat responsibly!